A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Introduction

 This is the case, for example, for {\em causally overdetermined} outcomes.
 Consider a three-player vote under majority rule.
-In a unanimous 3-0 {\sc yes}-vote, no single individual player is (fully) decisive for the outcome: for any single player, even if that player had voted {\sc no}, the {\sc yes}-outcome would have remained intact.
+In a unanimous 3-0 {\sc yes}-vote, no single individual player is (fully) decisive for the outcome: for any player, even if that player had voted {\sc no}, the {\sc yes}-outcome would have remained intact.
 Yet it would be a mistake to conclude that, because no single player has ``made a difference'' to the outcome, in the sense of being decisive, none has, by exercising its voting power, helped to cause it.
-The notion of exercising power to effect an outcome is, in other words, broader than the notion of making a difference (and hence of being decisive).
+The notion of exercising power to effect an outcome is broader than the notion of making a difference (or being decisive).
 More specifically, reducing voting power to the ex ante probability of being decisive fails to take into account players' {\em partial} causal efficacy in producing outcomes ex post.
 This failure is why $PB$ interprets each individual player, in the unanimous 3-0 division, as not having efficaciously exercised any voting power ex post at all -- even though in fact each player causally contributes and hence is partially efficacious in realizing it.
-Decisiveness measures of voting power, in other words, falter on the first prong of justification concerning their conceptual foundations. \footnote {For more extensive defence of this point, see Abizadeh (working paper).
-On partial causation, see also Wright (1985, 1988), McDermott (1995), Ramachandran (1997), Hitchcock (2001), Halpern and Pearl (2005), Hall (2007), and Braham and van Hees (2009).
-It might be objected that overdetermined outcomes may be caused by the mereological sum of individuals, rather than by any of the individuals in particular (Lewis 1986; Barry 2002: 181-82).
-But as Schaffer (2003) has argued, it is wholly implausible to attribute emergent causal properties to a collective none of whose individual members plays a causal role.}
+Decisiveness measures of voting power falter on the first, conceptual prong of justification. \footnote {For more extensive defence of this point, see \citet{Abi22}.
+On partial causation, see also \citet{Wri85,Wri88,McD95,Ram97,Hit01,HalP05,Hal07,BraH09}.
+It might be objected that overdetermined outcomes may be caused by the mereological sum of individuals, rather than by any of the individuals in particular \citep[pp. 181-2]{Lew86, Bar02}.
+But as \citet{Sch03} has argued, it is wholly implausible to attribute emergent causal properties to a collective none of whose individual members plays a causal role.}